circlesland/omo-legacy/.github/ISSUE_TEMPLATE/challenge-new-dream.md

 name: Challenge new Dream
 about: this is the default process for building the dreams of omo sapiens (open minded organization talents)
-title: 'My vision is to inspire ... '
+title: 'My dream is ... '
 labels: DREAM
 assignees: samuelandert

 ---

-**INSPIRE 3 DREAM PATRONS**
-_Assign (on the right side) 3 patrons, who share your dream and are committed to invest every day min 1 hour into the shared dream.

 **WHY QUESTIONS?
 Learn about the purpose of your dream** _Link the painful experiences, you wish to end_